Why Is My Stomach Bigger After Gallbladder Surgery? (4 Possible Reasons For It)

 If you keep suffering from gallstones, your doctor may suggest that you do a cholecystectomy which means the removal of your gallbladder.

 Even though the gallbladder is removed, bile production continues and drips into the gut through the bile duct, thus helping with digestion as it should.
-However, the amount produced may not match the one produced when there is a gallbladder.

-The surgery of removing the gallbladder or cholecystectomy is a solemn procedure that can be done through open surgery or laparoscopic surgery.
-Each technique differs from the other hence the post-surgery recovery may also differ.
+Removing the gallbladder or cholecystectomy is a solemn procedure that can be done through open or laparoscopic surgery.

 Most people find out that after gallbladder removal, their stomach becomes bigger after surgery or recovery.
-That enlargement of the stomach can be caused by many things like the process of laparoscopic surgery.

-Again after recovery, the digestive system may find it hard to digest fats, leading to bloating.
 Bloating may make your stomach look larger and cause a lot of discomfort.
 Therefore there are steps you can take to reduce such.

 Your body may change how it processes nutrients in your system leading to weight gain, which can accumulate around the stomach, making it look larger.
-Inflammation can also make your stomach look big.

 Here are the four main reasons your stomach may look larger after gallbladder removal surgery.